TeamVanced/VancedManager/.github/ISSUE_TEMPLATE/feature-request-template.md

 ---

-**Please check all boxes below by replacing space with** `x`
-- [ ] I am using the latest version
+**Please only open the issue if the following is true**
-- [ ] This is a suggestion for in the Vanced Manager and ONLY Vanced Manager (NOT Youtube Vanced/Music/microG)
+- This is an issue in the Vanced Manager and ONLY Vanced Manager (NOT Youtube Vanced/Music/microG)

 **Suggestion:**